-COBRApy is a package for constraints-based modeling of biological networks
+COBRApy is a package for constraint-based modeling of metabolic networks.

 More information about opencobra is available at the website.

 If you use COBRApy in a scientific publication, please cite doi:10.1186/1752-0509-7-74

 If you want to load MATLAB models, you will need additional dependencies.
 Please install:

 pip install cobra[array]

 For further information, please follow the detailed installation instructions.

 Contributions are always welcome!
 Please read the contributing guidelines to get started.